C2SM/icon-vis/README.md

 # General remark
 Whenever using psyplot for a publication it should be cited https://psyplot.github.io/psyplot/#how-to-cite-psyplot.
-Feel free to adapt/add options in the README file, mapplot.py and config_mapplot.ini.
+Feel free to add your own routines or adding features to already existing ones.

 # Trouble shooting
 1. *ValueError: numpy.ndarray size changed, may indicate binary incompatibility.*